sarahhaggarty/sarahhaggarty.github.io/docs/portfolio/jekyll.markdown

 3\.
 Navigate to where you created your site if you created a new folder in the last step.
 Then to test the site locally, enter the following command:
 <pre><code>bundle exec jekyll serve
 </code></pre>
 4\.
-You can now access and view this site at: [http://localhost:4000/](http://localhost:4000/) Open a browser and browse to this url to view your new website.
-To stop this process you can press CTRL and C keys simultaneously on your keyboard.
+You can now access and view this site at: [http://localhost:4000/](http://localhost:4000/).
+Open a browser and browse to this url to view your new website.
+To stop this process you can press CTRL and C keys simultaneously on your keyboard in the command prompt window.
 The command prompt window will ask for confirmation twice.
 Enter `y` when prompted twice to successfully stop the process.

 ## Customising Your Website
-Your jekyll site will have the following structure by default:
+Your new jekyll site will have the following structure by default:
 <pre><code>.
 ├── Gemfile
 ├── Gemfile.lock